 There’s been a significant shift in the monitoring ecosystem in the last few years, like the emergence of New Relic and AppDynamics as APM powerhouses.
 And, to compete in the digital experience market, these APM companies launched limited synthetic capabilities with cloud-only vantage points.

 The Dynatrace announcement is also an insult to years of investment in creating better systems to catch issues before they become expensive catastrophes.
-Would you board a Boeing jet that wasn’t tested before your flight?

 And with the emergence of AI, synthetic data is more relevant than ever to applications in many industries.
 It’s especially useful to DevOps engineers and SREs who test applications, detect issues, and resolve them.